-AARP’s Create the Good: This program features hundreds of volunteer roles to support youth from home.
+AARP: AARP’s Create the Good program features hundreds of volunteer roles to support youth from home.
 Enter your ZIP code and then select “Show Only Home/Remote Opportunities” in the upper-left section of the page.
 Additionally, AARP’s Community Connections includes information on online mutual aid groups that will help you to stay connected, share ideas, and help those in need.

 Careervillage.org: COVID-19 is causing a spike in student questions about careers.
 Give career advice to young people online via this online platform where students ask questions of people with experience in particular fields.